Windale Primary School

 At Windale, our curriculum develops the skills and knowledge needed for children to become successful learners, help prepare them for life in modern Britain and empower them to achieve success in the future.
 The main driving force behind how we design and deliver our curriculum, is our aim to challenge, excite and inspire our children to become successful and confident learners and achieve their best.

 Our curriculum is progressive, consistent and challenging.
-The structure is clearly sequenced and all pupils are taught the full content of the curriculum for each year group.
+The structure is clearly sequenced and all pupils have access to the full content of the curriculum for each year group.
 With our mastery approach, we aim to enable all children to recall and apply what they have learnt at another point in the future rather than just at the time they first meet an idea or technique.

-Being privileged to be located in the heart of Oxford, a cultural and learning capital, we provide many opportunities and experiences for our children that enable them to make connections with local and world current affairs.
-Our vision is to engage with parents and carers to create a learning community, built upon the British and School’s values, where all individuals are being respected and treated equally (Equality Act 2010).
+Windale provides many opportunities and experiences for our children that enables them to make connections with local and world current affairs.
+Our vision is to engage with parents and carers to create a learning community, built upon the British and School’s values.

 Curriculum Implementation

-Every teacher plans to meet the needs of their class, adopting a personalised approach as mandated by the Special Education Needs and Disability Regulations 2014.
+Every teacher plans to meet the needs of their class.
 The delivery of the learning is based on a clear and consistent structure which focuses on recall and retrieval for retention as well as a greater focus on the teaching of new vocabulary and cultural literacy.
 The design of the structure of each lesson is aligned with the 10 Rosenshine’s Principles of Instruction.
-Teachers create knowledge organisers (a set of key facts or information that pupils need to know and be able to recall in order to master a unit or topic) and make them available before the beginning of a half term.
+Teachers create knowledge organisers (a set of key facts or information that pupils need to know and be able to recall in order to master a unit or topic) and make them available at the start of a half term.
 This way, we help our pupils remember what they are learning and see the bigger learning journey in their subjects.
 Instead of forgetting previous learning, pupils continually revisit and retrieve prior learning from their memories.
 At Windale, we are mindful of teacher workload and use supporting schemes of work for curriculum planning:

 Subject